nikogura/nikogura.com/NikOguraResume.md

 [More UI's Than You Can Shake a Stick At](#more-uis-than-you-can-shake-a-stick-at)

-#### Orion's On Premeses Kubernetes System
+#### Orion's SaaS and On-Premeses Kubernetes Systems
+The plaform on which all of Orion's technology stands.

 Picture a stand-alone, self-bootstrapping, one click Kubernetes based system that works in on-prem, cloud-prem, and even air-gapped installations.
-In addition to Orion's PTT stack, the system sports it's own auto-unsealing certificate authority powered by Hashicorp Vault.
+In addition to Orion's PTT stack, the system sports a metrics and visibility stack, as well as its own auto-unsealing certificate authority powered by Hashicorp Vault.

-The real power of the system is it's UX.
+The real power of the system is its UX.
 You enter a command, and it creates itself _ex nihilo_.
 Huge power, amazing complexity, yet it _just works_.

 One customer evaluating the system described it as 'flawless'.
 Another large customer called it "The easiest, highest quality software installation we have ever seen".